MileHacker Logo

 Social Views

-• Jamaica has conservative social views, especially regarding LGBTQ+ issues.
+• Jamaica has conservative social views, especially about LGBTQ+ issues.

-• Public displays of same-sex affection are not advised and may cause harassment.
+• Public displays of same-sex affection are not advised and could lead to harassment.

 • Women tourists could encounter catcalling; ignoring it is frequently the most effective response.